masonictemple4/gofig/README.md

 in order to apply changes or updates.
 Annoyed after having to set everything up by hand again, I want something I can use to spin up with just a command.

+#### TODOS:
+Simplfiy instead of using this to start the ssh session etc.. just use it on the remote server.
+Limit scope to tmux related environments.

 Gofig also wraps the new dev tool `gonew` to generage new go projects from local or remote templates.